 Here is the Astro main screen complete with giant ASTRO sign.
 The single letters were about 10 feet square and could be seen for miles when lit at night.
 I really like the supporting structure of this screen.
 The red main supports remind me of some sort of rocket gantry.

 Another view of the main screen.
 I was trying to capture the majestic quality of the huge screen.
 Another one of the cool lights is bordering the left upper corner.

 This is the only photo I have that shows the projection/concession building.
 That's it on the left of the photo.
-This photo was taken after the concession building fire while the Astro was in a state of limbo.
+This photo was taken after the concession building fire while the fate of Astro was in a state of limbo.
 I guess that was about 1999.

 have a photo of it.

 Click photos to see larger.

 This is all that was left of the Astro after the demolition.
 Nothing had been done with the property as of February 2004 when this photo was taken.
 I haven't been by there in a long time.
 Online satellite view images of the site in 2018 still show it in this condition now 18 years since it was torn down.

 Cosmicool associate Kevin Danheiser took these nice black & white shots during one visit out to the Astro.
 I thought they would be appropriate after seeing the wasteland of the above photo taken in 2004.
 Click photos to see larger.